saylesss88/nix-book/src/nix/hardening_NixOS.md

 Securing your NixOS system begins with a philosophy of minimalism, explicit configuration, and proactive control.

-> ⚠️ Warning: I am not a security professional, this is meant to show some of
+> ⚠️ Warning: I am not a security expert, this is meant to show some of your
-> your options when hardening NixOS.
-You will have to judge for yourself if
+> options when hardening NixOS.
+You will have to judge for yourself if something
-> something fits your needs or is unnecessary for your setup.
-Always do your own
+> fits your needs or is unnecessary for your setup.
+Always do your own research,
-> research, hardening and isolating processes can naturally cause some issues.
+> hardening and isolating processes can naturally cause some issues.
+There are
+> also performance tradeoffs with added protection.

+> **Security information**: Changing SSH configuration settings can
+> significantly impact the security of your system(s).
+It is crucial to have a
+> solid understanding of what you are doing before making any adjustments.
+Avoid
+> blindly copying and pasting examples, including those from this Wiki page,
+> without conducting a thorough analysis.
+Failure to do so may compromise the
+> security of your system(s) and lead to potential vulnerabilities.
+Take the
+> time to comprehend the implications of your actions and ensure that any
+> changes made are done thoughtfully and with care. --NixOS Wiki

 ## Minimal Installation with LUKS